brentleyjones/brentley.dev/src/posts/2021-09-15-Bazel's-remote-caching-and-remote-execution-explained.md

 such as the timing profile,
 or test logs.

-The [`--bes_timeout`][bes_timeout] flag controls how long bazel will wait to finish uploading to BES after the build and tests have finished.
+The [`--bes_timeout`][bes_timeout] flag controls how long Bazel will wait to finish uploading to BES after the build and tests have finished.
 By default there is no timeout, which might not be what you want.
 If you leave the default,
-you should consider changing the [`--bes_upload_mode`][bes_upload_mode] flag, which controls if bazel should block the build for BES uploads (the default), or if it should finish the uploads in the background.
+you should consider changing the [`--bes_upload_mode`][bes_upload_mode] flag, which controls if Bazel should block the build for BES uploads (the default), or if it should finish the uploads in the background.